Harrison-M/marca-wiki/Files-Documentation.md

 ## To Be Done

+Autosave for Review and SaveAs
 A flexible SaveAs (like Review but with an editable File entity).
 Delete Review
 Good UI for files with related entities
 Cleanup controllers

+## To be discussed
+Autosave process